dreese33/genomics/README.md

 # Genomics Experimentation
-Experimenting with some genomics libraries, using an existing directory verification process, inspired by the Abstract Sytax Tree in compiler theory.
+Experimenting with some genomics libraries